Set up integrity monitoring

-- Scheduled scans: When Integrity Monitoring is on, you can schedule Integrity Monitoring scans just like other Deep Security operations.
-Deep Security checks the entities that are being monitored and identifies and records an event for any changessince the last time it performed a scan.
+- Scheduled scans: You can schedule integrity monitoring scans just like other Deep Security operations.
+Deep Security checks the entities that are being monitored and identifies and records an event for any changes since the last time it performed a scan.
 Multiple changes to monitored entities between scans will not be tracked; only the last change will be detected.
 To detect and report multiple changes to an entity's state, consider increasing the frequency of scheduled scans (for example, daily instead of weekly) or enable real-time scanning for entities that change frequently.
 To enable scheduled integrity monitoring scans, go to Administration > Scheduled Tasks > New.
 In the New Scheduled Task Wizard, select Scan Computers for Integrity Changes and the frequency for the scheduled scan.
 Fill in the information requested by the New Scheduled Task Wizard with your desired specifications.
 For more information on scheduled tasks, see Schedule Deep Security to perform tasks.

 - Real-time scans: You can enable real-time scanning.
-When this option is selected, Deep Security monitors entities for changes in real time and raises Integrity Monitoring events when it detects changes.
+When this option is selected, Deep Security monitors entities for changes in real time and raises integrity monitoring events when it detects changes.
 Events are forwarded in real time via syslog to the SIEM or when the next heartbeat communication to the Deep Security Manager occurs.
 To enable real-time scans, go to the Computer or Policy EditorYou can change these settings for a policy or for a specific computer.

 Integrity Monitoring uses local CPU resources during the system scan that leads to the creation of the initial baseline and during the system scan that compares a later state of the system to the previously created baseline.
 If you are finding that Integrity Monitoring is consuming more resources than you want it to, you can restrict the CPU usage to the following levels: